anwebzone/CTable/README.md

 CTable is a basic class for generating HTML Tables.
 This class was made for Anax MVC (dbwebb.se course phpmvc: kursmoment 05).
 This class is not intended to be anything "advanced".

+###How to use
+Please read howto.md for shorter description or look at the example file table.php in the webroot folder of this package.